Passang Tshering

-Passang Tshering (born 16 July 1983) is a Bhutanese former footballer, current coach.
-Passang played as a forward for Transport United, Druk Star and Thimphu City.
+Passang Tshering (born 16 July 1983) is a Bhutanese former professional footballer and current coach.
+Passang played mainly as a forward.
+He also played futsal for Terton and Thimphu City.

-In 2007, he won the title of A-Division top-scorer.
-On 4 August 2007, Passang Tshering could go down in the history of football for three reasons: scoring a hat-trick within three minutes, scoring nine goals in the second half (45 minutes), and scoring the most goals in a single game, 17.
-“I didn’t expect to score 17", Passang Tshering told Kuensel.
-"But there is no reason to celebrate or feel great because we played against a weak team.”
-Asked if Passang Tshering's record would be recognised, coordinator Dinesh Chhetri said that it was just a national league and would be difficult for regional or international football governing to recognize it.
-“Besides his team mates planned him to score the goals to make him the highest goal scorer”, said Dinesh.
+In 2007, he won the title of A-Division top-scorer with 28 goals.
+On 4 August 2007, Passang Tshering could go down in the history of football for three reasons: scoring a hat-trick within three minutes, scoring nine goals in one half, and scoring the most goals in a single game.
+“I didn’t expect to score 17", but there is no reason to celebrate or feel great because we played against a weak team”.